Skip to content

 Probably one of the most recognizable pieces of shaving equipment, the safety razor is an almost ubiquitous tool to most wet shavers.

-A Safety Razor is a handle with a double-headed metal housing that holds a disposable razor blade.
+A safety razor is a handle with a double-headed metal housing that holds a disposable razor blade.
 Most often the razor blade is held together by a threaded screw, keeping everything secure.

 Typically they have a “comb” or “safety bar” on the bottom that protects or separates the skin from direct contact with the razor.
 This keeps your skin safe from the majority of cuts or irritation.
 The comb is actually something to look for in a good safety razor, but we will cover that more in-depth when we get to the pros and cons of both razor types.